tom-dq/st7_wrap/README.md

 # st7_wrap

-An opinionated wrapper around the Strand7 / Straus7 API.
+An opinionated wrapper around the Strand7 / Straus7 API, **neither affiliated with nor endorsed by Strand7 Pty Ltd.**

 ## Background